woodyhm/ece434/hw06/ReadMe.md

     thread that allows higher priority, tasks to be placed on the process over smaller priority threads.

+I also did the PREEMT_RT exercise.
+The make file would not work so I ran an infinint while loop.
+When the command was done running I got these values:

+real    1m40.225s
+user    0m1.000s
+sys     0m2.117s

+When I ran it in real time I got these values:

+real    1m40.203s
+user    0m0.728s
+sys     0m2.350s

+Then I ran it without any load.
+At first I got these values:

+real    1m40.214s
+user    0m0.551s
+sys     0m1.768s

+Then in real time I got these values:

+real    1m43.413s
+user    0m0.764s
+sys     0m1.724s

+The two plots with load are in a file called withLoad.png and the two plots without load are in a file called noLoad.png.

 ## Prof. Yoder's comments

 Good answers.
 Looking forward to seeing the plots.